vlad17/runlmc/README.md

 ### Roadmap:

-0. Kronecker matrices fast multiplication.
 0. Kronecker matrices fast eig.
-0. Sum-matrices fast mul
+0. Sum-matrices fast mul (eig should throw, determinants can be offered)
-0. Sum-matrices fast eig
 0. Determinant gradient computation - figure out if SLFM approach will work (pg.
 16 in vector-valued-lmc.pdf).
 Otherwise, use determinant.
 0. Writing out the top-level GP inference and learning code (translating the math equations in the introduction to a usable API) -> make this work for IMC first (should be identical to SKI), then LMC!
 0. Log-determinant bound (there seems to be an issue with Toeplitz eig for heavy diagonals - a better solver might have to be found).